Sefkon/World-Entry-MRE/README.md

-Displays a menu of hats that avatars can wear.
-Showcases avatar attachments.

 ## Setup

 * Open a command prompt to this sample's folder and run `npm install`.
 Keep the command prompt open if you wish to follow the command-oriented instructions that follow.